i582/phpstats/README.md

 ```
 >>> relation funcs --parent foo --child boo
-# shows the reachability of a function 'boo' from function 'foo'.
+# shows the reachability callstacks of a function 'boo' from function 'foo'.
 ```

 ### Tops